MithrilX/slate/source/index.html.md

 ### Keywords

-The API makes use of a few keyword, to be used in the query string parameters
+The API uses a keywords which can be passed as query string parameters:

-- `limit`: For GET / requests, allows you to control how many objects are being returned
+- `limit`: For GET / requests, limits the number of returned objects
-- `offset`: For GET / requests, allows use to skip objects from the research
+- `offset`: For GET / requests, skips returned objects
-- `decorate`: Is an array of computed properties which you wish to see included for each object.
-For performance reasons, those computed are not returned by default
+- `decorate`: For GET / requests, returns an array of properties that can be specified for each object.
+For performance reasons, this feature is turned off by default.
-- `expand`: NOT AVAILABLE YET

 ### Filters & Operators

-GET / requests might expose a number of filters in order to refine the search you're making.
+GET / requests often offer filters that allow you to refine your search.

-Additionally, some of those filters might also support operators.
-Operators are a convenient way to fine tune your query and are appended to the property name using `__`.
+Some of filters additionally support operators.
+Operators let are appended to the property name by using ___.

-Existing operators:
+Available operators:

 - `in`: Similar to SQL's IN clause
 - `nin`: Similar to SQL's NOT IN clause
 - `ne`: Different than
-- `gt`: Greater than
+- `gt`: Greate than
-- `gte`: Greater than equal
+- `gte`: Greate than or equal
-- `lt`: Lower than
+- `lt`: Less than
-- `lte`: Lower than equal
+- `lte`: Less than equal

-Example filter coupled with an operator : `type__in`
+Example of a filter combined with an operator : `type__in`

 ## WebSockets Feed